Ranjan221120/wayinfotech/README.md

 ## Dependencies

 - `http`: For API calls
-- `get`: State management and navigation
+- `GetX`: State management and navigation

 ## Building for Release